centria/design-and-documentation/docs/part6.md

 ---
 title: "Part 6"
-permalink: /part6/
+permalink: /part6 - Up to you/
 nav_order: 6
-published: false
+published: true
 ---

-## Part 6
+## To be decided

-Here will be more.
+We have gone through the basics of design and documentation, and this part will conclude our journey.